Sabaton (band): Sabaton History and The Great War (2019–2021)

+Single releases, The War to End All Wars and films (2021–2025)

-On 10 August 2021, Sabaton posted a teaser for 14 August 2021 in morse code translating to 'The war to end all wars.'
-This then lead to the announcement on 14 August 2021 of their new album continuing on the subject of World War I with the title The War to End All Wars.
-It was released on 4 March 2022.
-The first single from the album, "Christmas Truce", was released on 29 October 2021.
-The second single from the album, "Soldier of Heaven", was released on 7 January 2022.
-The third single from the album, "The Unkillable Soldier", was released on 11 February 2022.
+On 10 August 2021, Sabaton posted a teaser for 14 August in Morse code translating to "the war to end all wars".
+This then led to the announcement on 14 August 2021 of their new album continuing on the subject of World War I with the title The War to End All Wars.
+Earlier, at the Exit Festival in Novi Sad in July, the band had previewed an upcoming animated music video with Yarnhub Studios for the album's track: "Lady of the Dark", about Milunka Savic.
+The album was released on 4 March 2022.
+The first single, "Christmas Truce", was released on 29 October 2021.
+The second single, "Soldier of Heaven", was released on 7 January 2022.
+The third single, "The Unkillable Soldier", was released on 11 February 2022.
+Indy Neidell played Adrian Carton de Wiart in the music video.

 On 25 August 2021, the song "Steel Commanders" was released in support of new Sabaton content in the popular video game World of Tanks.
-It was later elected by Loudwire as the 33rd best metal song of 2021.
+Tina Guo, who previously joined the band onstage at Wacken Open Air Festival 2019, performed an electric cello solo.
+It was later selected by Loudwire as the 33rd best metal song of 2021.

+On 14 April 2022, Sabaton played a concert in their hometown of Falun.
+Then-former guitarist, Thobbe Englund joined them for a few songs.